fossasia/susi_server/docs/susi_skill_development_tutorial.md

 # Susi Skill Development Tutorial

-Do you want your own AI rules for Susi?
-It's surprisingly easy to add more dialog rules to Susi.
+Do you want your own AI Skills for Susi?
+It's surprisingly easy to add more Skills to Susi.

 ## Getting Started